callahanchris/callahanchris.github.io/source/_posts/2014-09-10-china-map-part-1-nokogiri.markdown

                                 gsub(',', '').to_i
 ```

 I originally used only `\s` to split the string on all of its whitespaces, but found that a few whitespaces were still showing up in the resulting array of strings!
-After some digging, I figured out that whitespaces from the Chinese character set (` `, as opposed to ` `) were included in the text of some of the Wikipedia articles, but they were not recognized by the whitespace indicator in the regexp.
+After some digging, I figured out that whitespaces from the Chinese character set were included in the text of some of the Wikipedia articles, but they were not picked up by the regexp's whitespace identifier.

-I was able to solve this problem by adding the Chinese whitespace to the above regexp.
+I was able to solve this problem by adding the Chinese whitespace as one of the options in the above regexp.
 However, when I tested this program on a different computer that did not have a Chinese language package installed, `rake db:seed` blew up on this line.
 After some more digging, I was able to resolve this problem by adding one commented line to the top of the `db/seeds.rb` file:

 ```ruby
 # encoding: UTF-8